whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 The Haudenosaunee writers described how their "society was founded on concepts of moral justice, not statute law."[xxx-basic call to consciousness|p38] Such a society can only exist when everyone has that spiritual strength to stand for what's right.
 And building new healthy communities where people joyfully cultivate that spiritual strength together is part of the path to building new healthy nations.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Serve the Earth Together</div>
-<div class="rev-act-body">People have unity when they all deeply care about the same things.
-This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
+<div class="rev-act-body">People can have unity when they all deeply care about the same things.
+This is part of the magic of the Haudenosaunee's Thanksgiving Address (Chapter 11) -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
 Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way with others to give back to the nonhumans who give us humans so much.</div></div>

-#### Build a Nation One Community at a Time, and Build a Community One Person at a Time
+### Build a Nation One Community at a Time, and Build a Community One Person at a Time

 Healthy nations are built on healthy communities where people have deep relationships with each other and the Earth.
 The Zapatistas show how to build a nation one community at a time.